TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 right thing until your final breadth.
 Every other character sees this too and even Lae'zel can only speak of her admiration towards Karlach.
 This is how I think we all should aspire to become, at least in principle.

 There are 3 endings for Karlach.
-She becomes a mind-flayer and lives, she dies, or she goes back to Avernus.
+She becomes a mind flayer and lives, she dies, or she goes back to Avernus.
 From these three only the last two are interesting.
 The death one, because it really drills home who she was:

 > I never gave up.
 I did my best.
 I did my best.
 It's the one thing I can't beat, isn't it?
 I wanted to live.
 In my city.
 With my friends.
 But life is for the living.